All FAQs will soon be directed to askUSC.

 - Can I apply to undertake multiple Study Overseas opportunities within one year?

 Yes.
-Speak to a Study Overseas Advisor for more information.
+Speak to the Study Overseas team for more information.

 - Can I extend if I’m overseas and after one semester I decide I want to stay longer?

 Yes, but this is based on: